'Life-threatening' Tropical Storm Barry heads towards New Orleans

 U.S. President Donald Trump declared a state of emergency for Louisiana, and the region’s oil production was cut in half as energy companies evacuated offshore drilling facilities.

-Barry packed maximum sustained winds of 65 miles per hour (100 km per hour) on Friday morning and was centered 100 miles (160 km) southwest of the mouth of the Mississippi River.
+Barry packed maximum sustained winds of 65 miles per hour (100 km per hour) on Friday morning and was centered 105 miles (170 km) west-southwest of the mouth of the Mississippi River.

 Barry will likely strengthen into a hurricane, the National Hurricane Center said, with winds of at least 74 mph (119 km) by the time it reaches the central Louisiana coast on Saturday.